EXCLUSIVE-Russia plans $25-$30 bln oil-for-loans deal with China

 It came after a number of energy disputes between Russia and its neighbours which cut gas and oil supplies to Europe several times, drawing criticism and calls from the European Union for diversification away from Russian energy resources.

-Russian President Vladimir Putin retaliated by saying Moscow would divert more energy to Asia.
+Russian President Vladimir Putin retaliated by saying Moscow would divert more energy resources to Asia.

 Should deliveries to China double, the share of Russian exports to Asia will amount to over a fifth of overall exports by the world’s largest oil producer and the second largest exporter after Saudi Arabia.

-Energy relations between Moscow and Beijing have been, however, complicated in the past by disputes over oil shipping tariffs along the existing pipeline.
+Energy relations between Moscow and Beijing has been, however, complicated in the past years by disputes over oil shipping tariffs along the existing pipeline.

 They were ultimately resolved after Russia agreed to apply a discount on supplies.
-The head of Transneft, Nikolai Tokarev, said this week that deliveries to China would rise over time.
+The head of Russia’s pipeline monopoly Transneft, Nikolai Tokarev, said this week deliveries to China would rise over time.

 “We are neighbours and we need to develop ties, especially given that China has a crazy oil deficit,” he told business daily Kommersant.